-On this scrubbed-up, late-autumn day, I began the mile-long trek to my house at 48 Radcliffe Road.
-After struggling up the elongated hill that peaked a quarter of a mile past Cartwright Road, I hurriedly churned my bike pedals in order to make it up the incline.
-Overhead, the tall oak trees that framed the three-hundred-year-old street stretched their finger-limbs overhead.
+On this scrubbed up, late-autumn day, I began the mile-long trek to my house at 48 Radcliffe Road After struggling up the elongated hill that peaked a quarter of a mile past Cartwright Road, I hurriedly churned my bike pedals in order to make it up the incline.
+Overhead, the tall oak trees that framed the three-hundred-year old street seemed to be stretching their finger-limbs overhead.
 Stacks of leaves remained in the street’s front yards, little mountains waiting to be picked up before the first winter snow.

 I instantly recognized the driver, my mother’s closest friend at the time, Mrs. Sally Fulton.
-As I glanced into her blue ‘63 Plymouth Valiant Station Wagon, I noticed her normally amicable face covered in shock.
+As I glanced into her blue, ‘63 Plymouth Valiant Station Wagon, I noticed that her normally amicable face was covered in shock.
 With trembling lips, Mrs. Fulton blurted out, “Oh, Shaunie, President Kennedy’s been shot!”